6 Things to Know About Carbon Monoxide Alarms

 Carbon monoxide can be produced by any fuel-burning device.
 Three main sources are your home’s furnace, dryer vent in a drying machine, and fireplace or chimney.
 It is important to have these sources regularly serviced and cleaned by a professional to help prevent any issues.

-It is important to have CO alarms on every level so all family members can hear and be alerted to the emergency.
+It is important to have CO alarms on every level of your house so all family members can hear and be alerted to the emergency.
 You should also have them in every bedroom, sleeping area, and common room for extra safety while you and your family are sleeping.

-4. Carbon monoxide alarms can be placed anywhere in the room.
+4. Where should carbon monoxide alarms be placed in each room?

 The alarm has different beep patterns to communicate whether there is an emergency or simply a need to replace.
 It is important to know the difference between the beeps.